jcomeauictx/slotmachine/README.md

 ## richlist.txt

-a better source of addresses may be <https://gz.blockchair.com/bitcoin/addresses/blockchair_bitcoin_addresses_latest.tsv.gz>, updated weekly.
+a better source of addresses may be <https://gz.blockchair.com/bitcoin/addresses/blockchair_bitcoin_addresses_latest.tsv.gz>, updated weekly. you can use this list automatically by using `make slots` instead of just `make`. it takes longer to load, however.